Our local budget

 This budget adds to record investment in CCTV by expanding our fleet of relocatable cameras.

-Five new cameras will target hoons on our roads, and creeps in our parks.
+New cameras will target hoons on our roads, and creeps hanging around bus stops.

-That brings our total fleet to 35, all since my election only two years ago.
+That brings our total fleet to 57, all since my election only three years ago.

-This budget builds on major road projects delivered in the last two years and will help ease worsening congestion around Robina Town Centre, the M1 and our Health Precinct.
+This budget builds on major road projects delivered in the three two years and will help ease worsening congestion around Robina Town Centre, the M1 and our Health Precinct.

 Design work will make overdue projects ‘shovel ready’ and assist me to better pressure local developers.